MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-abouttext-property.md

 # AboutText Property
 > **Version**: _Available or changed with runtime version 7.0._

-Sets the text of the entity used in the About box for teaching tips and callouts in the UI
+Sets the text of the entity used in the About box for teaching tips in the UI

 ## Applies to
 -   Page